jogetoss/cardano-blockchain-pack/README.md

-# Important

-> :warning: **Due to the recently broken testnet (now called "legacy testnet"), there are now 2 new testnets called PREVIEW & PREPROD.
-Currently fix applied only works for Blockfrost.
-Please reconfigure your plugins accordingly.**

 # Description

 The Cardano Blockchain Pack integrates Cardano with Joget, and allows you to design Joget apps that interacts with the Cardano blockchain.